 The John Mutz Philanthropic Leadership Institute identifies and develops transformational philanthropic leaders in Indiana.
 This cohort-based program provides a continuing education training experience that prepares future leaders for board and executive roles at foundations and corporations serving communities across Indiana.
 With each Mutz Institute cohort, we aim to:

 “For emerging and aspiring leaders in philanthropy, as I was more than a decade ago, the wisdom, practical advice, and example that John [Mutz] offered gave me the skills I needed to succeed."

 —Jamie Merisotis, CEO of Lumina Foundation.

 The Mutz Institute is named after IPA founder John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
 John Mutz has been president of Lilly Endowment Inc., Lt.
 Governor of Indiana, and a corporate CEO.
-Go here to learn more about this Indiana visionary and watch our video below.
+Go here to learn more about this Indiana visionary.

 Download the application below for detailed instructions on how to apply and submission requirements.
 Please note that submitting your application does not guarantee placement.
 An IPA selection committee will evaluate all written applications, interview potential candidates, and select qualified applicants.

 Please email email@example.com or call (317) 519-5391 with any questions.

 The second cohort of the Mutz Philanthropic Leadership Institute includes 23 individuals from seven Indiana counties.
 They represent a mix of foundations, corporations, and social impact organizations.

 Those selected for the 2022 Mutz Institute class include: